 Old Ford - Pre-1950, particularly roadster, pre-'35.
 Recognizing that this is precisely what everybody else is looking for, I am will state that I am patient.
 Must be original Ford sheet metal.
 Half-completed projects welcome.
 Not interested in cars that have been rat rodded.
 No small blocks.
 Bone stock or mild hot rod, preferable.
 High boy only.
 Period speed equipment.
 Pre-1970 hot rod, performance, racing, car club, rallying.

-Recaro Spectrum Idealset C - I am looking for a pair of orange or blue spectrum Recaro seats.
+Recaro Seats - I am looking for a pair of orange or blue spectrum Recaro IdealSeat C, Rally or Rally II.
 Would consider any Recaro with Spectrum fabric.
 Would buy singles.
+Also, any other vintage Recaro, especially crazy color like the Martini & Rossi and Porsche plaids.
 Prefer Los Angeles but it would be fine if you were willing to shrink wrap and take to Amtrak/Greyhound.

 (Thanks to Heavy Tweed Jacket for scanning this J-Mag)